e107-eFiction/FanficTalk-Archive/modules/storyend/README.txt

 // To read the license please visit http://www.gnu.org/copyleft/gpl.html
 // ----------------------------------------------------------------------

-This little module will let you add the following information to your story files by including {storyend} in your viewstory.tpl and/or storyindex.tpl.
-A default storyend.tpl is included in these files.
-The appearance of this is controlled by the storyend.tpl via the following variables:
+This little module will let you add the following variables to your storyindex.tpl

 {theend} -

 Displays "The End." or "The End...Maybe." depending on whether or not the story is marked complete.
-This text may be changed via the languages files.

 {authorcount} -